What Is MSCI EAFE International Stock Market Index?

 The MSCI EAFE is a popular stock market index that's commonly used as a benchmark for major international equity markets.
 With large and mid-cap representation across developed countries worldwide, excluding the U.S. and Canada, the index covers about 85% of the free float-adjusted market capitalization in each country that it targets.

 In this article, we will take a look at the index's history, where to find information and some important considerations for investors.

 MSCI EAFE History

 The acronym MSCI stands for Morgan Stanley Capital International, which is a financial institution that provides equity, fixed income, and hedge fund stock market indexes and portfolio analysis tools.
-As it's most popular international index, the EAFE stands for Europe, “Australasia” (Australia & New Zealand), and the Far East and consists of equities in those markets.
+As it is the most popular international index, the EAFE stands for Europe, “Australasia” (Australia & New Zealand), and the Far East and consists of equities in those markets.
 Other popular MSCI indexes include MSCI BRIC (covering Brazil, Russia, India, and China) and MSCI World (covering the entire world).

 The index was originally developed in 1969 by Morgan Stanley Capital International, which is majority-owned by the investment bank Morgan Stanley.
 As the oldest international index, EAFE is widely used in the investment management community as the standard for judging the performance of foreign mutual funds and pension accounts.
 Managers of these funds compare their own performance to the MSCI EAFE to determine whether they are providing value to clients or not.